neuronsimulator/nrn/docs/hoc/modelspec/programmatic/topology/secspec.rst

         This function, along with ``pop_section()`` should only be used as a last resort.
         It will place a specified section on the top of the section stack, becoming the current section to which all operations apply.
-It is probably always better to use :class:`SectionRef`
+It is probably always better to use :hoc:class:`SectionRef`
-        or :class:`SectionList` .
+        or :hoc:class:`SectionList` .

         :samp:`push_section({number})`